kkkunli/manus_ros2/README.md

 # manus_ros2
 ROS 2 Node for Publishing Manus VR Glove Messages to ROS 2

+## Usage
+- Start Manus Core on windows machine or VM
+- `docker build . -t manus_ros2`
+- `./run.sh` (modify router address if necessary; the `--dns` option is required for the Manus SDK to connect correctly)

 ## Background and Objectives
 This package is intended to be a simple ROS 2 Node that is able to read data from MANUS VR Gloves and the MANUS SDK and to publish the data as ROS messages for use as a robot controller.
 It is largely based on the SDK_MinimalClient_Linux project provided by MANUS.